 Trees in Rotterdam in the Autumn of ’21

-Once again a Rotterdam plane tree finished second in the Tree of the Year election.
+Once again, this autumn, a Rotterdam plane tree finished second in the Tree of the Year election.
 After the Lijnbaan plane tree, two years ago, this time it was the Breytenbach plane tree on Westersingel canal that was defeated by a competitor from the southern provinces.
 Those Rotterdam plane trees are like the Dutch men’s football team of the tree competitions: always loosing the final.

 Nevertheless it’s an impressive sight, this Breytenbach tree, on its own little peninsula in the canal.
 The tree owes its name to the South African poet Breyten Breytenbach, who declared it a “monument to free thoughts” in 1986.

 Plane trees are beautiful in all seasons.
 But it must be said: in spring and autumn they are outshined by a number of other species with more exuberant colours.
 So, like previous years, let’s make a virtual tour along a number of those other Roffa beauties.

 It took a long time untill the leaves started to change color this year.
 It was not very cold and there was hardly any wind; so the trees remained in a summer mood till well in October.
 And maybe also the wet summer had a beneficial influence.
 But these two gleditsias at the Ferry Harbour were early adaptors: they turned golden yellow while the neighbors pretended it was still August.
 That large boat in the background, by the way, is cruise ship Rotterdam on its maiden call.
 But that’s quite irrelevant in this tour.